fastbill/go-styleguide/README.md

 	return err
 }
 ```

-Using the approach above can lead to unclear error messages because of missing
+Using the approach above can lead to unclear error messages because of missing context, especially as the error might travel up the function chain before being logged for example.
-context.

 **Do:**
 ```go